Can Hawking effect of multipartite state protect quantum resources in Schwarzschild black hole?: Structure of an arbitrary -th excited state near event horizon of Schwarzschild black hole

 \section{Structure of an arbitrary $q$-th excited state near event horizon of Schwarzschild black hole}

 The metric of a Schwarzschild black hole is given by

-where parameters $M$ is the mass and $r$ denotes the radius of the Schwarzschild black hole.
-For simplicity, we adopt natural units by setting $h=G=c=k=1$ throughout this paper.
+where the parameter $M$ denotes the mass of the Schwarzschild black hole, and $r$ represents the radial coordinate.
+For simplicity, we adopt natural units by setting $\hbar=G=c=k=1$ throughout this paper.
 The dynamics of a massless scalar field in this curved background is governed by the Klein-Gordon equation \cite{L23,L26}

 The normal mode solution can be written as

 where $\chi_{\omega l}$ satisfies the radial equation

 The corresponding mode functions are obtained by solving Eq.(\ref{S4}).
 The ingoing mode, analytic across the manifold, is